kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-02-12-standing on one LEG and zettelkasten.md

 ### 4. How?

 There's already masses of material on the internet not to mention hours of productivity/life-hack/self-improvement porn on Youtube discussing 'second-brains', note-taking, zettelkasten and lots of different personal knowledge software.
+I won't be adding to that here.

 For just sorting my digital material I used a file/folder structure based on the above and for notes I ended up with [Obsidian](https://obsidian.md/) with an identical structure.
 (Note: not open source but free for personal use.
 Full disclosure - I paid a one off Catalyst license (Insider) to support development).